 We stopped by Great Sand Dune National Park and Preserve for an overnight and short hike in the middle of our road trip thru Colorado.
 This is one of very few national parks that really allow dogs out of the car…we even got to hike up the sand dunes with our dog.
 Of course, we needed to plan for this by making sure we got out onto the dunes before they got too hot for his paws and we packed extra water [although next time, we’re bringing Rex Specs for the sand blowing in the wind!].

 When you do start planning your adventures to national parks with dogs get in touch with the park rangers with a quick phone call.
 You’re definitely not the only one looking for dog-friendly options!
 You may also want to plan your national park visits around the cooler time of year so you can leave your dog in the car for short treks to overlooks during your drive through the park [always an option with dogs!].

 If you have a dog you’d love to adventure with…but you’re not sure how where to start with the planning…let us help you!
-We regularly travel with our dog [Max, the black lab in all the photos!] so we know a thing or two about the best ways to plot, plan and prepare for adventures with a furry friend.
+We regularly travel with our dog [Max, the black lab in some of the photos!] so we know a thing or two about the best ways to plot, plan and prepare for adventures with a furry friend.
 Hit us up for a simple consultation [let’s chat] or a full itinerary [let’s plan] with a quick email to firstname.lastname@example.org.